ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-multitier.md

 # Configuring SAP HANA multitier system replication in a RHEL HA Add-On cluster
 {: #ha-rhel-hana-sr-multitier}

-The following information describes the configuration of a Red Hat Enterprise Linux 8 (RHEL) HA add-on cluster for managing *SAP HANA system replication* in a multitier replication scenario.
+The following information describes the configuration of a Red Hat Enterprise Linux (RHEL) HA add-on cluster for managing *SAP HANA&reg system replication* in a multitier replication scenario.
+The cluster uses virtual server instances in [{{site.data.keyword.powerSysFull}}](https://www.ibm.com/products/power-virtual-server){: external} as cluster nodes.

 You can connect multiple systems in an SAP HANA multitier system replication topology to achieve a higher level of availability.
-The cluster uses two virtual server instances in IBM {{site.data.keyword.powerSys_notm}} as cluster nodes.
 The tertiary SAP HANA instance runs on a third virtual server instance in IBM {{site.data.keyword.powerSys_notm}} in another workspace.
 The resource agents for SAP HANA in the Red Hat Enterprise Linux 8 (RHEL) HA add-on require that the tertiary SAP HANA instance is managed manually.
 The tertiary SAP HANA system is installed on a virtual server instance outside the cluster.
 After a takeover in the cluster, the tertiary SAP HANA instance must be reregistered manually.
 {: shortdesc}

-## Overview
-{: #ha-rhel-hana-sr-mt-overview}

 In a *multitier system replication* scenario, a tertiary SAP HANA system runs on a third virtual server instance.
 The third virtual server instance is deployed in a different IBM {{site.data.keyword.powerSys_notm}} workspace in another geographical location or zone.